fallenfreq/mystack/README.md

-Tech Stack Monorepo using Typescript, Vue3, Vite, Zitadel, tRPC, Drizzle, docker, nginx
+Tech Stack Monorepo using Typescript, Vue3, VueStic, Tailwind, Vite, Zitadel, tRPC, Drizzle, docker, nginx

 "privekey.pem" and "fullchain.pem" certs need to exsist in "./certs".
 For development, you can generate a certificate authority and self signed certificates using the scripts in the "./certs" directory.